 Communicating Amidst Controversy: The Fire Learning Trail [An Interview with Jenifer Bunty]

-Author: Jenifer Bunty, Consortium of Appalachian Fire Managers and Scientists
+Authors: Jenifer Bunty, Consortium of Appalachian Fire Managers and Scientists

 View an enlarged version of the feature image above.

 Think back a few years, and tell us about the conversation around prescribed fire in your region.

 In 2011, the Pisgah National Forest proposed a series of controlled burns in Linville Gorge, a Wilderness Area in great need of restoration work after almost a century of fire suppression.
 The project was collaboratively developed through the Southern Blue Ridge Fire Learning Network.
 Coincidently, Linville Gorge is also one of the most popular recreation sites in the region, offering vast rock climbing, hiking and backpacking opportunities.
 The proposal was met with strong backlash from the local community; in fact, an online petition was signed by more than 1,500 people.
 The opponents of the project were spreading misinformation about controlled burns, and about fire in general.
 People who love the area were consequently scared that prescribed fire would destroy the forest that they adored.
 As a result, the Forest Service tabled their proposal and recognized the need for more effective communication about what a controlled burn in this area would mean.
 They needed to convey how it would look, who would be performing it and why they were doing it.
 The controversy over burning in this area spread mostly through social media, which ended up working to our benefit because we (the Southern Blue Ridge Fire Learning Network) were able to see how the conversation evolved and pinpoint the false information that was being spread.
 Many opponents were transplants to the area and unfamiliar with controlled burning and the area’s natural fire regime.
 They were expressing that wildfires only happen “out West,” and there was a pervasive message that the Forest Service wanted to burn down the forest “for the money.”